Roles and Responsibilities

 Principal and District Administrators

 The Principal is responsible for approving the formation of a Booster Club as well as club fundraising activities.
 The Principal should be welcome at club meetings (but is not required to attend) and must approve any activity of the club that affects the school (i.e., fundraising on school property, banquets or other events).
 Booster Clubs do not have the authority to direct the duties of a school district employee nor do Booster Clubs have the authority to spend money for the school's benefit without the knowledge and approval of the Principal.
 The scheduling of contests, rules for participation, and all other criteria dealing with school programs are under the jurisdiction of the local school administration.
-If the principal determines that the Booster Club is not functioning in a way consistent with school or district policies, UIL Rules or IRS Regulations, the principal has the authority to dissolve the Booster Club at any time.
+If the principal determines that the Booster Club, an officer(s), or member(s), are not functioning in a way consistent with school or district policies, UIL Rules or IRS Regulations, the principal has the authority to remove individual members, officers or the current board of directors, or if necessary dissolve the Booster Club at any time.

 Non-Voting Ex-Officio Membership